agateau/burgerparty/doc/assets-workflow.md

 As of now, you must use a version of Hiero with support for relative font paths.
 You can find one here: <https://github.com/agateau/libgdx/releases/tag/hiero-20230518>.

+.hiero files contain a list of all glyphs to include.
+To update this list from the .po files, use `scripts/update-hiero-glyph-text`.
+Note that the `fonts` target calls this script.

 ## individual PNG to atlas PNGs

 The `packer` target takes all PNGs from `core/assets` and its sub-directories and generates atlas PNGs in `android/assets` as well as the `burgerparty.atlas` file.